nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 You can configure this so that only certain notes (or even certain sections of notes) are affected by Tailwind.

+#### Combining with Preflight setting

+You may have mixed success with the Preflight setting described above.
+If Obsidian's CSS rules are taking precedence over Preflight's styles, then setting a prefix selector may help Preflight take control.

 ### PostCSS entrypoint

 By default, this plugin will use Tailwind's default input template, which